© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Pontesford Hill Camp: a small multivallate hillfort is a scheduled monument protected by Historic England under reference 1019829.
 View the official record →

-Pontesford Hill Camp is a small multivallate hillfort situated near the village of Pontesford in Shropshire.
+Pontesford Hill Camp is a small multivallate hillfort located in Shropshire, England, and represents Iron Age defensive architecture of the pre-Roman period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019829.

 Pontesford Hill Camp: a small multivallate hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019829.